The exact regulation for sending the shuttle diagonally over the net to an opponent falls under the service rules of badminton.

 A service box in badminton is only used during a serve.
 Each player must serve from inside the box markings.

-They serve over the net to the receiver.
-He will receive the serve from inside his 'diagonally' opposed service box.
+Players serve 'cork first' (not feather) and crosscourt over the net to the receiver, who will receive it from inside the opposite service box.

-The shuttle should travel in a diagonal direction across the playing area.
-The flight should be towards the opponent's service court back box.
+The shuttle should be traveling in a diagonal direction across the playing area.
+Thus, the actual flight should be up and over the net towards your opponent's service court back box.

-BWF official badminton rules govern competitive events and tournaments.
-The regulations allows five different formatted types of male and female opponents.
+BWF codified badminton rules govern competitive events and tournaments.
+The regulations allow five different formatted types of male and female opponents.

 In most cases, badminton gets played as an indoor court game.
 Its competitors will be either two single players (singles) or two pairs of players (doubles).

-Badminton Service Rules: Guidelines for Players Serving in the Serve Area
+Service Rules in Badminton: Players Serving in the Serve Area